DomJWise/ooRexxDebugger/README.md

 keeping the trace output low and minimizing the overhead of processing the trace text, though in many cases the CAPTUREX debugger command can be used to discard all TRACE output and speed things up considerably.

-To  use the debugger, RexxDebugger.rex (and DeferRexxDebuggerLaunch.rex if used) need to be in your path or the local directory.
+To  use the debugger, RexxDebugger.rex (and DeferRexxDebuggerLaunch.rex if used) need to be in your path or the local directory, along with one of the user interface modules below:

-******* >> Fixes in version 1.022

-Several scenarios in which the debuggee loses the RESULT value set by a routine or other call have been fixed

-******* >> New in version 1.021 (1.02x is still under development / testing)
+   RexxDebuggerWinUI.rex is required for the Windows ooDialog version RexxDebuggerBSFUI.rxx in required for the Swing/AWT version

-Standalone programs or programs called as a single routine with multiple arguments can be debugged without modification via new command line options now available to RexxDebugger.rex
+Standalone programs or programs called as a single routine with multiple arguments can be debugged without modification via  command line options  available to RexxDebugger.rex

 For a standalone program  where a single argument string is passed unaltered to the program you would use: